Northland police shootout: How's the dog? - NZ Herald

 Northland police commander Superintendent Tony Hill said the dog was in a stable condition with "critical injuries to its jaw" caused when it was shot during Tuesday morning's shooting.

-Specialist vets at Unitec in Mt Albert further assessed the dog yesterday to determine any possible surgeries and recovery.
+Vets at Veterinary Specialist Group based at Unitec in Mt Albert, Auckland, further assessed the dog yesterday to determine any possible surgeries and recovery.

 Then he added: "Police are unable to release details of the dog's name for privacy reasons while the investigations into the incident are carried out."